bsamseth/chester/README.md

 [![Lines of Code](https://tokei.rs/b1/github/bsamseth/python-chess-engine-tester)](https://github.com/Aaronepower/tokei).
 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/bsamseth/python-chess-engine-tester/blob/master/LICENSE)

-# Python Chess Engine Tester
+# Chester - Chess Engine Tester

-This package aims to provide a simple interface for running chess matches between computer chess programs (referred to as engines).
+`chester` is a Python package that aims to provide a simple interface for running chess matches between computer chess programs (referred to as engines).
 It makes it easy to play 1v1 matches of any length, including running tournaments between a large set of engines.

-__Note__: This is not yet completed.
+__Note__: This is not yet complete.

 ## Alternatives